niplav/site/considerations_on_cryonics.md

 Note
 ----

 This write-up is not intended as an introduction to the concept of cryonics.
-For a popular introduction to the topic that clarifies many common misconceptions about the practice, see [“Why Cryonics Makes Sense”](https://waitbutwhy.com/2016/03/cryonics.html) by Tim Urban.
+For a popular introduction to the topic that clarifies many common misconceptions about the practice, see [Urban 2016](https://waitbutwhy.com/2016/03/cryonics.html "Why Cryonics Makes Sense").

 For more basic information about the topic, the [Cryonics FAQ](http://www.benbest.com/cryonics/CryoFAQ.html) by Ben Best, a former